christian-posta/ceposta-devops-ose/Readme.md

 the developer experience (using Git, for example) as well as automating the deployment enivornment (using [OpenShift][openshift] for example).

 There are two angles to this project.
-One is actually using it to do continuous delivery on JBoss Fuse, and the second is to prep and set up all the pieces so you can see it for yourself.
+One is actually using  it (a live demo) to do continuous delivery on JBoss Fuse, and the second is to prep and set up all the pieces so you can see it for yourself.
 Everything is documented and/or automated such that anyone can try it out.
 See the guides for the specific sections for how to set up each piece.